awesome-pro/neon-website/content/docs/guides/rails-migrations.md

   We recommend using Rails 6 or higher.
 This project uses `Rails 7.1.3.2`.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select a project or click the **New Project** button to create a new one.

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

 On your project dashboard in Neon, navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this: